 1. About Payments on the eBay Services

-You agree to have the eBay Payment Entities receive payments on your behalf for items you sell using the eBay Services, and manage settlement of those payments to you (referred to as “Managed Payments,” “Payment Services,” or similar names).
+You agree to have the eBay Payment Entities receive or execute payments on your behalf in relation to your use of the eBay Services, and manage settlement of related payments to you (referred to as “Managed Payments,” “Payment Services,” or similar names).

-Buyers may pay for your items using payment methods such as the following, the availability of which may vary by eBay site:
+Buyers may pay for your items using payment methods such as the following, the availability of which may vary:

 - Certain credit or debit cards (VISA, MasterCard, American Express, and Discover),

 - Direct debit,

 - “Pay Later” payment methods, otherwise known in some areas as payment via installments, or “direct debit upon invoice” or “payment upon invoice,” or “Buy Now Pay Later”,

 - eBay coupons, gift cards, etc. (if applicable), or

 - Funds held in a stored value account issued under eBay’s Balance Terms and Conditions (currently only available to selected sellers residing or established in the United States).

 We may modify the scope of payment methods available at our sole discretion.